 2. Paying for Backlinks

-Google explicitly says that it doesn’t want people paying for backlinks… but still, this no-no comes with a little bit of a caveat.
+Google explicitly says that it doesn’t want people paying for backlinks… but still, this no-no comes with a bit of a caveat.

 If you’re going to pay for backlinks, pay for good white-hat backlinks — ones that come from real sites with real domain authority in Google’s eyes.
 And be very careful about buying cheap links from sites that promise quick and fast results.